-A small change in the initial conditions yield a very different solution after a reasonably short time.
-A very simple example the reader can experiment with, which displays chaotic behavior, is a double pendulum.
-The equations that govern this system are somewhat complicated and their derivation is quite tedious, so we will not bother to write them down.
+A small change in the initial conditions yields a very different solution after a reasonably short time.
+A simple example the reader can experiment with, and which displays chaotic behavior, is a double pendulum.
+The equations for this setup are somewhat complicated, and their derivation is quite tedious, so we will not bother to write them down.
 The idea is to put a pendulum on the end of another pendulum.
-If you look at the movement of the bottom mass, the movement will appear chaotic.
-This type of system is a basis for a whole number of office novelty desk toys.
-It is very simple to build a version.
-Take a piece of a string, and tie two heavy nuts at different points of the string; one at the end, and one a bit above.
-Now give the bottom nut a little push, as long as the swings are not too big and the string stays tight, you have a double pendulum system.

-8.5.1 Duffing equation and strange attractors Let us study the so-called Duffing equation:
+The movement of the bottom mass will appear chaotic.
+This type of chaotic system is a basis for a whole number of office novelty desk toys.
+It is simple to build a version.
+Take a piece of a string.
+Tie two heavy nuts at different points of the string; one at the end, and one a bit above.
+Now give the bottom nut a little push.
+As long as the swings are not too big and the string stays tight, you have a double pendulum system. \Edward Norton Lorenz (1917-2008) was an American mathematician and meteorologist.
+8.5.
+CHAOS 379 8.5.1 Duffing equation and strange attractors Let us study the so-called Duffing equation:

-$$x'' + ax' + bx + cx^3 = C\cos(\omega t).$$ \Edward Norton Lorenz (1917-2008) was an American mathematician and meteorologist.
-Here a, b, c, C, and $\omega$ are constants.
-You will recognize that except for the $cx^3$ term, this equation looks like a forced mass-spring system.
-The $cx^3$ term comes up when the spring does not exactly obey Hooke's law (which no real-world spring actually does obey exactly).
-When c is not zero, the equation does not have a nice closed form solution, so we have to resort to numerical solutions as is usual for nonlinear systems.
+$$x'' + ax' + bx + cx^3 = C\cos(\omega t).$$ Here a, b, c, C, and $\omega$ are constants.
+Except for the $cx^3$ term, this equation looks like a forced mass-spring system.
+The $cx^3$ means the spring does not exactly obey Hooke's law (which no real-world spring actually does obey exactly).
+When c is not zero, the equation does not have a closed form solution, so we must resort to numerical solutions, as is usual for nonlinear systems.
 Not all choices of constants and initial conditions exhibit chaotic behavior.
 Let us study $$x'' + 0.05x' + x^3 = 8\cos(t).$$ The equation is not autonomous, so we cannot draw the vector field in the phase plane.
 We can still draw the trajectories.
-In Figure 8.11 we plot trajectories for t going from 0 to 15, for two very close initial conditions (2, 3) and (2, 2.9), and also the solutions in the (x, t) space.
+In Figure 8.12 we plot trajectories for t going from 0 to 15, for two very close initial conditions (2,3) and (2,2.9), and also the solutions in the (x,t) space.
 The two trajectories are close at first, but after a while diverge significantly.
 This sensitivity to initial conditions is precisely what we mean by the system behaving chaotically.

-Figure 8.11: On left, two trajectories in phase space for $0 \le t \le 15$ , for the Duffing equation one with initial conditions (2,3) and the other with (2,2.9).
+Figure 8.12: On left, two trajectories in phase space for $0 \le t \le 15$ , for the Duffing equation one with initial conditions (2,3) and the other with (2,2.9).
 On right the two solutions in (x,t)-space.
 Let us see the long term behavior.
-In Figure 8.12 on the next page, we plot the behavior of the system for initial conditions (2, 3), but for much longer period of time.
-Note that for this period of time it was necessary to use a ridiculously large number of steps in the numerical algorithm used to produce the graph, as even small errors quickly propagate\.
-From the graph it is hard to see any particular pattern in the shape of the solution except that it seems to oscillate, but each oscillation appears quite unique.
+In Figure 8.13 on the following page, we plot the behavior of the system for initial conditions (2, 3) for a longer period of time.
+It is hard to see any particular pattern in the shape of the solution except that it seems to oscillate, but each oscillation appears quite unique.
 The oscillation is expected due to the forcing term.
-In general it is very difficult to analyze chaotic systems, or to find the order behind the madness, but let us try to do something that we did for the standard mass-spring system.
-One way we analyzed the system is that we figured out what was the long term behavior (not dependent on initial conditions).
-From the figure above it is clear that we will not get a nice description of the long term \In fact for reference, 30,000 steps were used with the Runge-Kutta algorithm, see exercises in § 1.7.
-8.5.
-CHAOS 347
+We mention that to produce the picture accurately, a ridiculously large number of steps\ \In fact for reference, 30,000 steps were used with the Runge-Kutta algorithm, see exercises in § 1.7.